dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 This is called **linear map**.

-Note that using our index notation and conventions the second index of the rotation matrix and the left index of the point have to be the same.
+Note that with our index notation (as explained in :ref:`Frame Notation`) and these conventions, the second index of the rotation matrix and the left index of the point have to be the same (:math:`B` in this example).
 The rotation is applied incorrectly if this is not the case.

-We can see that *each column* of such a rotation matrix is a basis vector of frame :math:`A` with respect to frame :math:`B`.
+*Each column* of a rotation matrix :math:`\boldsymbol{R}_{AB}` is a basis vector of frame :math:`A` with respect to frame :math:`B`.
 We can plot the basis vectors of an orientation to visualize it.
 Here, we can see orientation represented by the rotation matrix

 .. math::